Dental health is closely linked to overall health and, according to recent studies, we all need to do more to protect our teeth and gums.

 3. Drink More Green Tea

-Typically, we link tea and coffee to tooth stains, but green tea is much less likely to stain, and its benefits to oral health outweigh the risks.
+Keep Teeth White and Healthy: Typically, we link tea and coffee to tooth stains, but green tea is much less likely to stain, and its benefits to oral health outweigh the risks.

-In 2009, researchers analyzed 940 Japanese participants aged 49 to 59, examining their dental health and recording their daily intake of green tea.
+Moreover, in 2009, researchers analyzed 940 Japanese participants aged 49 to 59, examining their dental health and recording their daily intake of green tea.
 Results showed that those who drank more green tea had a lower risk of gum disease.
 Other studies have found similar results.

 Green tea has also been linked to reducing inflammation and, since gum disease is an inflammatory disease, it makes sense that green tea would help counteract that.